 - Direct match keywords: These are keywords that include your business name or location.
 For example, “best pizza in San Francisco” or “dentist near me.”

 - Category match keywords: These are keywords that describe the products or services you offer.
 For example, “plumber” or “restaurant.”

-- Informational keywords: These are keywords that users use when they are researching a local product or local service.
+- Informational keywords: These are keywords that users use when researching a local product or service.
 For example, “how to fix a leaky faucet” or “best restaurants in San Francisco.”